 The Council process for producing the budget estimates involves responsible budget holders and finance officers reviewing and projecting the Base Budget.
-The Working Budget Estimates are determined against a background of ongoing guarterly budget monitoring for the current financial year and an evaluation of the outturn position and Budgets carried forward from the previous financial year.
-The 2023/24 Estimates are determined by evaluating and costing all known changes, including pay and price levels, legislative changes, demands for services and policy developments, together with an assumption about the post pandemic impact of COVID on the Councils finances into 2023/24, projecting inflation has become much more difficult with the Cost of Living crisis.
-The Council has sufficient reserves to allow a contribution from balances in order to set a balanced budget for 2023/24 and the current Budget Process has rigorously reviewed current budgets to secure another year of necessary Making Your Money Count (MYMC) Savings, the level of which has been compounded by higher inflationary pressures.
-As part of the 2023/24 Budget process the Council has had to meet the challenge of historic Government Grant reductions, reducing New Homes Bonus, COVID, as well as absorbing inflationary and latterly higher inflation and legislative changes within its Medium Term Financial Strategy.
-The overall budget process is co-ordinated by the Accountancy Section in liaison with the various Business Units and the council's Strategic Leadership Team.
+The Working Budget Estimates are determined against a background of ongoing quarterly budget monitoring for the current financial year and an evaluation of the outturn position and Budgets carried forward from the previous financial year.
+The 2024/25 Estimates are determined by evaluating and costing all known changes, including pay and price levels, legislative changes, demands for services and policy developments, projecting inflation has become much more difficult with the Cost of Living crisis.
+The Council has sufficient reserves to allow a contribution from balances in order to set a balanced budget for 2024/25 and the current Budget Process has rigorously reviewed current budgets to secure another year of necessary Balancing the Budget (BTB) Savings, the level of which has been compounded by higher inflationary pressures.
+As part of the 2024/25 Budget process the Council has had to meet the challenge of historic Government Grant reductions, reducing New Homes Bonus, COVID, as well as absorbing inflationary and latterly higher inflation and legislative changes within its Medium Term Financial Strategy.
+The overall budget process is coordinated by the Accountancy Section in liaison with the various Business Units and the Council's Strategic Leadership Team.
 The Budget is recommended by the Executive, for approval by Council after it has been through the Scrutiny process required by the Council's Constitution.
 The process includes consideration of risks and uncertainties associated with projections of future pay, prices, interest rates and projected levels and timing of other potential liabilities.
 The challenge to the budget process is provided by the Scrutiny and Overview Committee.

-The Council has needed to adapt to the on-going central grant reductions, the transfer of funding risk to local government with the localisation of business rates and welfare reforms.
 Financial monitoring arrangements provide the Executive with a quarterly update on the performance of the budget, with action plans where significant adverse variances have resulted.
-The Medium Term Financial Strategy is under constant review to ensure that a clear financial position for the Council can be demonstrated for the next five years aided by the Council's MYMC priority.
-This is necessary as the significant cuts in public expenditure and funding from the government have been implemented and there is uncertainty beyond 2024/25 on the level of central support.
-The CFO has identified that further new MYMC savings options are required for 2024/25-2026/27 of £2.38Million to ensure a balanced General Fund budget.
+The Medium Term Financial Strategy is under constant review to ensure that a clear financial position for the Council can be demonstrated for the next five years aided by the Council's BTB priority.
+This is necessary as the significant cuts in public expenditure and funding from the government have been implemented and there is uncertainty beyond 2025/26 on the level of central support.
+The CFO has identified that further new BTB savings options are required for 2025/26-2027/28 of £3.085Million to ensure a balanced General Fund budget.
 This target reflects the impact of COVID on fees and charges and homeless costs plus an increase in inflationary and other pressures as a result of the current cost of Living crisis.